Milk Thistle (PDQ®): Integrative, alternative, and complementary therapies - Patient Information [NCI]

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.

-- Milk thistle is a plant whose fruit and seeds are used to make remedies for liver and bile duct ailments (see Question 1).
+- Milk thistle is a plant whose fruit and seeds are used for liver and bile duct disorders (see Question 1).

-- Small studies of milk thistle have been done in acute lymphoblastic leukemia, prostate cancer, breast cancer, head and neck cancer, and hepatocellular carcinoma (see Question 7).
+- Studies of milk thistle have been done in acute lymphoblastic leukemia, prostate cancer, breast cancer, and head and neck cancer (see Question 4).

-- Side effects from the use of milk thistle or silymarin do not occur often and are mild (see Question 8).
+- Side effects from the use of milk thistle or silymarin are mild (see Question 5).

-- Milk thistle is available in the United States as an herbal dietary supplement (see Question 9).
+- Milk thistle is available in the United States as a dietary supplement (see Question 6).

 Questions and Answers About Milk Thistle